How to Avail Loan Against a Life Insurance Policy

 • Policy tenure: Your life insurance policy must have completed a minimum duration usually three premium-paying years and must have accrued a surrender value.
 Without this value, your policy may not qualify as security.

-• Quick tip: ULIPs and term plans without surrender value typically won’t qualify.
+• Quick tip: ULIPs and term plans without surrender value typically qualify.
 Double-check your policy before applying.
+For a complete list, refer to the eligibility and documentation guide.

 When it comes to applying for a loan against life insurance policy, not all policy types are equally eligible.
 Some are designed to build surrender value over time and these are the ones lenders accept as collateral.
 The type of policy you hold plays a crucial role in determining your eligibility and the amount you can borrow.
 Here’s a breakdown of the types of life insurance policies that typically qualify: